niklas88/gr-ax100/README.md

 GNUradio decoder for transceivers from GomSpace.

-This was originally a fork of some code from GomSpace for the NanoCom AX100 transceiver, which is used in GOMX-3.
+This was originally a fork of some code from GomSpace for the NanoCom AX100 transceiver, which is used in GOMX-3 and other satellites.
 Since then, support for the NanoCom U482C transceiver used in GOMX-1 and other satellites has been also added.

-You can find a complete receivers for GOMX-3, GOMX-1, AISAT and ATEHNOXAT-1 using this software in [gr-satellites](https://github.com/daniestevez/gr-satellites).
+You can find a complete receivers for several satellites using this software in [gr-satellites](https://github.com/daniestevez/gr-satellites).

 You need to install Phil Karn's KA9Q libfec.